SPARC-X/SPARC-X-API/README.md

 python -m pip install git+https://github.com/SPARC-X/sparc-dft-api
 ```

-Optionally, you can download the latest SPMS pseudopotentials
+Optionally, you can download the latest SPMS pseudopotentials and unpacks the pseudopotential files into `<python-lib-root>/site-packages/sparc/psp`:
-post-installation, if you don't have them already:

 ```bash
 python -m sparc.download_data
 ```

-This command unpacks the pseudopotential files into
-`<python-lib-root>/site-packages/sparc/psp`.

-To utilize the API for initiating SPARC calculations, please
+To utilize the API for drive SPARC calculations, please
 following the [SPARC manual](https://github.com/SPARC-X/SPARC) for
 compilation and installation of the SPARC DFT code itself.